AshishSinghSFDC/Covid19TrackerIndia/README.md

 Lightning Web Component
 Salesforce Unauthenticated Community

-# Pull Request are more than welcome
+# Usage

-# Managed By Ashish Singh
+Managed By Ashish Singh

-# Open Source
+Solely for learning and Training Purpose
+Accepting Pull Request
+New Features to be added every Sunday IST